fraterrisus/walkthroughs/phantasie-1/index.md

 There's not too much interesting in the area around Pelnor.
 If you explore the forest to the NE, you may come across a small temple.
 If your party is killed, you'll be resurrected and sent here, minus a couple of points of CON.

-Otherwise, you can map out the edges of the peninsula – don't try to walk into the water yet – or follow the road W until you find the Red Pony Inn.
+Otherwise, you can map out the edges of the peninsula – don't try to go into the water yet – or follow the road W until you find the Red Pony Inn.
 Inns charge you $250 to rest, which refreshes your HP and MP but doesn't allow you to redistribute items.
 For now you're better off going back to a town; in this particular case the Red Pony also serves as a landmark.

 If you check the Pelnor Armory, you might find a copy of Scroll #8 to purchase: